Microplastics Have Invaded The Deep Ocean — And The Food Chain

 "We think the California current is actually carrying some of the microplastic debris from the north Pacific Ocean," he says — kind of like trash washing down off a landfill that's actually in the ocean.

 And that trash gets eaten.
-Marine biologist Anela Choy is with the Scripps Institution of Oceanography in San Diego and is part of the research team.
+Marine biologist Anela Choy is an assistant professor at the Scripps Institution of Oceanography in San Diego and was lead scientist on the study.
 She says the deep ocean is like a giant feeding trough.
 "It's filled with animals," she says, "and they're not only moving up and down in the water column every day, forming the biggest migration on the planet, but they're also feasting upon one another."

 For example, the deep ocean is filled with sea creatures like larvaceans that filter tiny organisms out of the water.
 They're the size of tadpoles, but they're called "giant larvaceans" because they build a yard-wide bubble of mucus around themselves — "snot houses," Choy calls them.
 The mucus captures floating plankton.
 But it also captures plastic.
 "We found small plastic pieces in every single larvacean that we examined from different depths across the water column," Choy says.
 Another filter feeder, the red crab, also contained plastic pieces — every one they caught.